sourcegraph/sourcegraph-public-snapshot/lsif/docs/database.md

 We rely on the Sourcegraph frontend to apply our DB migrations.
 These live in the `/migrations` folder.
 This means:

-- The server, dump manager, and worker wait for the frontend to apply the migration version it cares about before starting.
+- The server, bundle manager, and worker wait for the frontend to apply the migration version it cares about before starting.
 - We (and more importantly, site admins) only have to care about a single set of DB schema migrations.
 This is the primary property we benefit from by doing this.

 ## Migrations